Sand, Applecross

-Sand on the Applecross Peninsula in Wester Ross, Scotland, is an archaeological site.
+Sand is an archaeological site on the Applecross Peninsula in Wester Ross, Scotland.

 Sand is the site of a major archaeological excavation on the Inner Sound coast of the Applecross Peninsula in Western Scotland, to the north of the small town of Applecross.

 A small number of shell middens were known as rare traces of Mesolithic settlement when a rock shelter and shell midden at Sand, Applecross on the coast of Wester Ross, Scotland, was selected for detailed excavation as part of a study of shell middens in the area around the Inner Sound between the Skye and the mainland.